 The shelves are hung against the bird house/bath house.
 I like this corner for its morning sun/afternoon shade.
 The ferny plant is a young Acacia cardiophylla.
 I thought the parakeets would appreciate something leafy to look at.

 Now that they’re hung, I’m wondering if they shouldn’t have been painted first.
+(Edited to add that rust was a problem and the shelves were ultimately dismantled.)

 The shelves are rigged so that unhooking them for painting would be incredibly easy.
 And the spray paint has really been flying around here lately.
 Someone cleaned out a garage and unloaded boxes of spray cans on us.